Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 Does card counting lower the House Edge?

 Counting cards does give professional and elite gamblers an advantage.
-So, even though it's not considered illegal, casinos will not let the behaviour go on.
-That's why players will be removed from the premises – or kicked off when card counters play blackjack online.
+So, even though it's not illegal, casinos will not let the behaviour continue.
+That's why players will be removed from the premises – or kicked out when card counters play blackjack online.

 Card counters can turn the house edge on its head when they play blackjack in Vegas or Atlantic City.
 In this way, the player has the edge.
 It's usually not much, but enough to turn the tables.
 That's why blackjack is the card game for professional counters.